mietek/pol/README.md

 This means that as the data in blocks becomes useless, space will become available in block-sized holes.
 We must somehow re-use these holes.
 Which means that we must allocate, and re-allocate, disk in block-sized pieces.

 All addresses start at 0, block addresses included (otherwise you find yourself forever adding and subtracting 1).
-However we cannot use block 0—for anything.
+However we cannot use block 0— for anything.
 You will find that most addressing errors involve block 0.
 If you look at block 0 from time to time you will find the most amazing things there.
 You will find block 1 a useful place to store things you need to remember from run to run.
 Like the address of the first block available for re-use—none: 0.
 And the address of the last block used—initially: 1.

 You will want to copy disk (onto another disk, or tape) for protection.
 You need only copy the number of blocks used, which is usually less than half the disk capacity, or else you’re pretty worried about space.
 If you destroy block 1 (you will) you will have to re-load the entire disk from your back-up.
 Never try to recover just block 1, you’ll end up horribly confused.